 Pick a term or concept that is significant to your field.
 You will conduct research and provide an overview of that term for a lay audience.
-You must include 2-3 secondary sources.
+You must include 2-3 secondary sources, and you must cite these sources in MLA format.